stewartsmith/drizzle/docs/storage_engines.rst

 three primary types are, temporary only, transactional, and non-transaction.

 Drizzle runs by default with a transaction engine for both regular and temporary tables.
-You can override this behavior by specifing a different engine when creating a table.
+You can override this behavior by specifying a different engine when creating a table.